Zara Whiteley

 You might be grieving the death of a loved one, the end of a relationship, or even the life you thought you’d be living by now.
 Or perhaps you’re simply exhausted by the effort it takes to hold everything together.

 I'm Zara and I’m a therapist based in Manchester, working both face-to-face and online with adults and young people.
-I work with clients all over the world and specialise in supporting people with loss - including the loss of identity, direction, or the life you thought you'd have.
+As a woman with ADHD, I have experience of being misunderstood and my symptoms being dismissed.
+I understand how hard life can be.
+I work with clients all over the world and specialise in supporting people with the search for identity, direction, or the life you thought you'd have.

 In therapy with me, you won’t be given a list of things to fix or change.
 Instead, you’ll find a space where you can slow down, be heard, and begin to make sense of what you're feeling, at your own pace.
+Feel free to bring your fidget items, I'll bring mine too!
 We’ll explore who you are now, how loss has shaped you, and what it means to move forward when the future feels uncertain.

 If this resonates with you, I invite you to get in touch for a free intro call.
 I know it can feel scary contacting a stranger to ask for help, but I promise I will try my best to make it as painless as possible!
 I'm quite down to earth and tend to keep the intro calls quite light; the intro call is a chance for us to connect and see whether working together feels right for you.